 - a wide range of national and international organisations concerned with preventing disease and improving the health of populations.

 Here at the University of Edinburgh we are always expanding our postgraduate portfolio.
-We are considering developing a Master's programme in Global Public Health, by distance learning, which will complement our successful on-campus MPH and online distance learning Global Health Master's programmes.
+We are considering developing a Masters programme in Public Health, by distance learning, which will complement our successful on-campus MPH and online distance learning Global Health Masters programmes.